redshift-tools/redshift-csv-loader/README.md

 #### What are the other ways to upload file to Redshift?
 You can use 'aws s3api' and psql COPY command to do pretty much the same.

+#### Can I just zip it using Windows File Explorer?
+No, redshift will not recognize *.zip file format.
+You have to 'gzip it.
+You can use 7-Zip to do that.
+You can also specify `-z` CLI argument and feed uncompressed file to  `CSV Loader for Redshift`

 #### Does it delete file from S3 after upload?
 No